ricecrspy/chrispin.github.io/README.md

 - Developed a competitive research dashboard analyzing government contracts using secondary federal contracting data helping to identify local and national competitors ranked by yearly revenue, location, and product type (NAICS Codes).

 ## Projects
-### 1.0 STATMASK, LLC
+### 1.0 DASHBOARDS

 #### 1.1 ABOUT
-Statmask, LLC is a Brooklyn-based manufacturer of face masks founded in 2020 in response to the COVID-19 pandemic.
+Statmask, LLC is a Brooklyn-based manufacturer of facemasks founded in response to the COVID-19 pandemic.
 To effectively compete in the marketplace, the company focused on leveraging daily, weekly, and monthly data insights to make strategic decisions in the constantly changing business environment.
 Below are a few of the dashboards used to support the decision-making process.

 #### 1.2 GEO LOCATION DASHBOARD
 ![geo_location](assets/img/portfolio/capstone/statmask_geolocation_dashboard.png)